Vision statement & intent

 We have chosen to follow Kapow’s Design & Technology scheme for EYFS, KS1 & KS2 to ensure all children at Sunnybrow Primary School receive a consistently high quality of teaching and learning.
 We can ensure that all teachers, irrespective of their own personal skill or confidence levels can deliver quality lessons.

 The Scheme of Work meets the requirements for the National Curriculum for Design and Technology, and enables our teachers to deliver creative, inspiring and engaging lessons.
+There is some variation in the order of topics to ensure that they work best of our school and children.
+We also teach the ‘Digital World’ element of the D&T National Curriculum through our Computing Curriculum offer.
 The scheme is a spiral curriculum and provides for progression in skills and knowledge, with key concepts being revisited again and again.
 The curriculum content covers the following areas:

 -